Nicholas Stern, Baron Stern of Brentford

-Nicholas Herbert Stern, Baron Stern of Brentford, CH, FRS, FBA, FAcSS (born 22 April 1946 in Hammersmith) is a British economist, banker, and academic.
+Nicholas Herbert Stern, Baron Stern of Brentford, CH, FRS, FBA, FAcSS (born 22 April 1946), is a British economist, banker, and academic.
 He is the IG Patel Professor of Economics and Government and Chair of the Grantham Research Institute on Climate Change and the Environment at the London School of Economics (LSE), and 2010 Professor of Collège de France.
 He was President of the British Academy from 2013 to 2017, and was elected Fellow of the Royal Society in 2014.

 Education

 After attending Latymer Upper School, Stern studied the Mathematical Tripos and was awarded a Bachelor of Arts degree in maths at Peterhouse, Cambridge in 1967.
-In 1971, his doctorate in economics (DPhilEcon) at Nuffield College, Oxford, with thesis on the rate of economic development and the theory of optimum planning, was supervised by James Mirrlees, winner of the Nobel Prize in Economics in 1996.
+In 1971, his DPhil in economics at Nuffield College, Oxford, with thesis on the rate of economic development and the theory of optimum planning, was supervised by James Mirrlees, winner of the Nobel Prize in Economics in 1996.

 Career and research

 1970–2007

 He was a lecturer at the University of Oxford from 1970 to 1977 and served as a professor of economics at the University of Warwick from 1978 to 1987.
 From 1986 to 1993 he taught at the London School of Economics, becoming the Sir John Hicks Professor of Economics.
 From 1994 until 1999 he was the Chief Economist and Special Counsellor to the President of the European Bank for Reconstruction and Development.
 His research focused on economic development and growth, and he also wrote books on Kenya and the Green Revolution in India.
 Since 1999, he has been a member of the International Advisory Council of the Center for Social and Economic Research (CASE).
 From 1999 until 2000 Stern was Chairman of the consultancy London Economics founded by John Kay.

 From 2000 to 2003 he was the Chief Economist and Senior Vice-president of the World Bank.
 Stern was then recruited by Gordon Brown, then Chancellor of the Exchequer, to work for the British government where, in 2003, he became second permanent secretary at HM Treasury, initially with responsibility for public finances, and head of the Government Economic Service.
 Having also been Director of Policy and Research for the Commission for Africa, in July 2005 he was appointed to conduct reviews on the economics of climate change and also of development, which led to the publication of the Stern Review.
 At the time, he ceased to be a second permanent secretary at the Treasury, though he retained the rank until retirement in 2007; the review team he headed was based in the Cabinet Office.
 It was reported that Stern's time at the Treasury was marked by tensions with his boss, Gordon Brown: